 2. Why are DBQs Used?

 DBQs collect specific medical evidence to determine a veteran’s eligibility for disability benefits.
-They streamline the claims process by providing accurate and comprehensive medical information directly from healthcare professionals.
+They streamline the VA fully developed claim process by providing accurate and comprehensive medical information directly from healthcare professionals.

 3. How Do DBQs Work?